Six sisters. Six acres. One hell of a mission.

-This means that our customers are actually subscribers; paying a flat fee for 20-25 weeks of equally divided harvests.
+This means that our customers are actually subscribers; paying a flat fee for about 25 weeks of equally divided harvests.
 What does a week’s worth of harvested farm goods look like?
 Good question!

 The organically-grown fruits and vegetables we grow and harvest will vary with climate, resources, changing ecological populations, and quality control assessments.
 For the most part, a week of food includes leafy salad-type greens, root vegetables, fruit and/or fruiting vegetables, and herbs.
 But there’s even more to look forward to!